ameerthehacker/ng-flash-messages-demo/README.md

 # NgFlashMessagesDemo

-This is a demo project for using the ng-flash-messages library.
+This is a demo project for using the ng-flash-messages library

 ![Demo GIF](./src/assets/images/demo.gif)